What are wildlife rangers?

 Wildlife rangers, often just called rangers, work in national parks, cultural sites, and other protected areas of land to protect and monitor the populations of wild animals that live there.
 Their work is difficult and dangerous, and it’s crucial to preventing threats like poaching.

-It’s estimated that there are about 1.5 million rangers employed in the world; however, the majority of them are likely underequipped for their roles.
+It’s estimated that there are about 1.5 million rangers employed in the world.
+However, the majority of them are likely underequipped for their roles.
 Rangers are typically employed by governments or local communities, funded by taxes and revenue from tourism.
 Conservation can’t exist without this important job, which is why IFAW is committed to supporting rangers and their welfare.

+In this blog, we take a closer look at the vital work of wildlife rangers in 2025 and beyond.
 Read on to learn more about what their job entails, the dangers they face, and how IFAW works to help them.

 What do wildlife rangers do?

-During their long, grueling hours, wildlife rangers tackle a wide range of duties.
-Much of their work occurs on patrol around the area they protect.
-Starting in the early morning when animals are most active, these patrols may be about two to three hours, covering a smaller area, in places where there are more rangers and ranger stations—these short patrols might be done once or twice a day.
+Starting in the early morning when animals are most active, these patrols may be about two to three hours, covering a smaller area.
+In places where there are more rangers and ranger stations, these short patrols might be done once or twice a day.

 Some patrols last longer—a week or more—in areas that have fewer rangers and more space between ranger stations.
 This is often the case in larger parks.
-On these long-range patrols, rangers are out walking for the entire day and camp out at night.
+On these long-range patrols, rangers are out for the entire day and camp out at night.
 Rangers take turns at night staying awake to keep watch.

-Rangers also engage with local communities living in and around the protected areas.
-Not only is this important for preventing and responding to incidents of human-wildlife conflict, but it also provides them with another source of intelligence on wildlife crime, as community members may have directly witnessed criminal activity.
-Rangers are in direct communication with local communities and respond quickly to reports of wildlife crime and human-wildlife conflict.
+Rangers also engage with local communities living in and around protected areas.
+Not only is this important for preventing and responding to incidents of human-wildlife conflict, but it also provides them with another source of intelligence on wildlife crime.

 Engaging communities in conservation also helps raise awareness about endangered species and the threats they face.
 It can help prevent poaching in the future by educating the youth about why it’s illegal and why protecting biodiversity is important.

 In addition to all this work, rangers spend much of their time in dry seasons fighting fires.
-While some natural fires are important for the health of ecosystems, in the age of climate change, fires in some areas are increasingly severe and unpredictable.
+While some natural fires are important for the health of ecosystems, in the age of climate change, wildfires in some areas are increasingly severe and unpredictable.
 Some natural and manmade fires can be very harmful to the landscape and animals.

 As wildlife tourism is a driving force in the economy of many places where rangers work, they also often assist with tourism.